FutureGatewayFramework/FutureGatewayFramework.github.io/arch.md

 ![Back-end architecture](/images/back-end-arch.png)

+## Executor Interface
-By design the API Server should instantiate dinamically EIs from the name registered in the _queue_table_, however this is not happening in the current version of the [APIServerDaemon][APISRVDAEMON], where an internal `if ... else if ... else <unknown EI>` chain statically handles the supported EIs.
+Executor Interfaces are modular software components having the final responsability to physically perform the given activity into the DCI.
+By design the API Server should instantiate dinamically EIs, starting from the name registered in the _queue_table_, however this is not happening in the current version of the [APIServerDaemon][APISRVDAEMON], where an internal `if ... else if ... else <unknown EI>` chain statically handles the supported EIs.

 [BREW]: https://brew.sh
 [APACHE2]: https://www.apache.org/licenses/LICENSE-2.0